 One year, Connie wrote the Christmas Story in easy kid-friendly language.
-On Christmas Eve he and the kids gathered all the robes and towels, hung a cardboard star from the end of a string tacked into a broom handle and staged the Christmas story throughout the house.
+On Christmas Eve she and the kids gathered all the robes and towels, hung a cardboard star from the end of a string tacked into a broom handle, and staged the Christmas story throughout the house.
 “The men grumbled the most about doing such a dumb thing, but we had lots of laughs and made precious memories.”

 Each Christmas the kids and Connie did a craft together.
 They made ornaments, bean bags, and glued pictures with all sorts of beads, ribbons, and pom-poms.
 They stacked oranges into snowmen and used cloves for the eyes, nose, and mouth.

 “Another year we glued all my old junk jewelry onto Styrofoam cones.
 Then we dusted the ‘trees’ with glitter,” Connie recalls.
 “We have enjoyed the flops as much as the successes.
 One year, the dog ate all the decorator lids we made from salt clay while we slept.
 She was thirsty for days.”